breakintoprogram/agon-bbc-basic/tests/README.md

 - `sprites_3.bas`: As sprites_2.bbc, but using machine code to move the sprites
 - `sprites_4.bas`: As sprites_3.bbc, but loading a sprite animation from a file
 - `sprites_5.bas`: As sprites_4.bbc, but includes scrolling stars (requires VDP 1.02)
+- `sysvars.bas`: Using OSBYTE &A0 to fetch a MOS system variable (first 2 bytes of sysvar_time)
 - `triangles.bas`: Tests the filled triangle drawing
 - `udg.bas` Defines UDGs using VDU 23